Propagating Knowledge Updates to LMs Through Distillation: Results

-We first discuss the results on GPT2-XL and GPT-Neo-1.3B base models.
-Our context distillation method achieves high performance for both models.
-As established in \citep{Onoe2023KnowledgeInject}, prepending the definition achieves strong performance, yet our approach attains more than 54\% of the performance improvement from prepending the definition for both of these models.
-For most trials, using a transfer set generated by GPT-3.5 improves over using $M_s$ as the generator, but the difference is much smaller than on Entity Inferences.
-Furthermore, using $M_g=M_s$ for GPT-Neo-1.3B on ECBD 2023 actually slightly outperforms using $M_g=$ GPT-3.5.
+Table~\ref{tab:main-results} displays our main experimental results on ECBD with three base models.
+Our context distillation method achieves high performance for all models.
+As established in \citep{Onoe2023KnowledgeInject}, prepending the definition achieves the strongest performance, yet our approach recovers much of the this performance improvement.
+As in \textsc{Entity Inferences}, using a transfer set generated by GPT-3.5 improves over using a transfer set generated from $M_s$, but the difference is much smaller than on \textsc{Entity Inferences}.
 These results suggest that our approach may benefit from, but does not require, access to a strong generator model.
-Across both of these models, fine-tuning the full model decreases perplexity somewhat (2.5-4.0 perplexity drop), while fine-tuning only the last layer provides little to no benefit.
+Fine-tuning the full model decreases the perplexity (2.5-4.0 perplexity drop) with smaller models but increases the perplexity on bigger models.
+We observe little change in performance with fine-tuning the last layer alone.
 We found that MEND increases the perplexity, and MEMIT for a single-edit decreases perplexity slightly.

-\paragraph{Results on a bigger base model~\cite{llama}} With LLaMA, we find that distillation does not outperform fine-tuning on ECBD 2022 (Table~\ref{tab:main-results}).
-However, because LLaMA was trained using Wikipedia dumps from 2022, it may already have knowledge of the entities in this dataset.
-We therefore consider this out of scope of our approach, given our focus on injecting new information.
-Table~\ref{tab:ECBD-2023} reports results from LLaMA-7B on entities from ECBD that originate in 2023.
-We find that distillation using both continuations generated by GPT-3.5 and those generated by LLaMA-7B itself do indeed surpass finetuning here.

-The perplexities of LLaMA are significantly lower than those for GPT-Neo-1.3B and GPT2-XL, likely because LLaMA is a much stronger model.
-We perform a paired bootstrap test to test for the significance of the improvements in average post-perplexity of distillation (using GPT-3.5 generated continuations) over finetuning all parameters on the definition, drawing $N=10000$ samples \cite{empirical_investigation_stat_nlp}.
+As the dataset is moderately sized, we perform a paired bootstrap test to test for the significance of the improvements in average post-perplexity of distillation (using GPT-3.5 generated continuations) over finetuning all parameters on the definition, drawing $N=10000$ samples \cite{empirical_investigation_stat_nlp}.
 The gains of distillation over fine-tuning are significant with $p < 0.05$.

-\paragraph{Comparing to domain adaptation: How much does the entity-specific knowledge matter?} One possible explanation for our gains on ECBD is that distillation is teaching the model something about the particular \emph{domain} of probe sentences rather than knowledge about particular entities.
-We discuss several pieces of evidence for why this can only explain partial gains.
+\paragraph{Comparing to domain adaptation: How much does the entity-specific knowledge matter?} One possible explanation for our gains is that distillation teaches the model something about the particular \emph{domain} of probe sentences rather than knowledge about particular entities.
+We discuss two pieces of evidence for why this can only explain partial gains.